electrovir/eslint-plugin-import-order-all/README.md

 (The relative ordering between `internal/module` and `module` may differ depending on your `order` rule settings.)

-Rules are still defined with the original package name of `eslint-plugin-import`.
-However, the plugin to be loaded must be `eslint-plugin-import-order-all`.
+To use this you must add the `import-order-all` plugin to your eslintrc instead of `import`.
+Also, all rules must use the `import-order-all/` path instead of `import/`.